 - Annual Careers Fair supporting experiences of meeting skilled professional, employers, college, university and apprenticeship representatives (All years)

-Parents can contact Miss O’Brien for information, advice and guidance to help their children make informed and realistic decisions.
+Parents can contact their child’s tutor for information, advice and guidance to help their children make informed and realistic decisions.

-Firefly resource pages are regularly updated for students to access, this can be found under Resources > Student > Careers.
+Firefly resource pages are accessible for students, and these can be found under Resources > Student > Careers.
 The Firefly pages include a range of information on work experience opportunities, taster/insight and open days, careers events, CV, cover letter and personal statement templates, useful web links and more.

-A proportion of careers is covered across PSHEE lessons, during these lessons various research activities will be completed to enable students to gain knowledge on areas they will need to cover in the future.
-All of the careers related lessons, resources and activities have been reviewed along with some being carried out by our Careers Officer.
+A proportion of careers is covered across PSHEE lessons; during these lessons various research activities will be completed to enable students to gain knowledge on areas they will need to cover in the future.

 A variety of guest speakers for lessons and assemblies will be arranged throughout the academic year to help senior division year students understand employment and the opportunities available to them.